 Individuals of any race can be affected by hip dysplasia.

-Hip dysplasia is a genetic deformity so the major cause abnormality in genes.
+It is a genetic deformity so the major cause abnormality in genes.
 Mutation of genes can lead to hip dysplasia.

-Exact cause is unknown but it is found that hip dysplasia is common in cases of a large fetus or a fetus in breech presentation.
+The exact cause is unknown but it is found that hip dysplasia is common in cases of a large fetus or a fetus in breech presentation.

 Acquired conditions which are responsible for causing hip dysplasia are as follows: